Barnonewdm/RTA-Net/README.md

-# An Auto-Context based Tissue-Aware Deformable Registration Network for Infant Brain MRI
+# Recurrent Tissue-Aware Network for Deformable Registration of Infant Brain MR Images
-Coming soon!
 Code review processing.
-Welcome for any bugs report.
+Welcome for any bug report!

 ## Background
 Infant brain image registration is crucial for longitudinal and population-based analysis.
 It can help study early brain development during infancy, often with